Migration & Migrants

 Invisible No More

-This report explores the various ways that Mexican migrants to the United States are becoming civically and politically active in both countries.
-This collection of brief essays looks at how recent migrants interact with traditional Latino organizations, the labor movement, religious communities, the media, and both the U.S. and Mexican political systems, transforming each through their engagement.
-This publication is the result of a conference held on November 4–5, 2005 at the Woodrow Wilson Center, co-sponsored by the Department of Latin American and Latino Studies at the University of California, Santa Cruz.
+This report explored the various ways that Mexican migrants to the United States are becoming civically and politically active in both countries.
+This collection of brief essays looked at how recent migrants interact with traditional Latino organizations, the labor movement, religious communities, the media, and both the U.S. and Mexican political systems, transforming each through their engagement.
+This publication was the result of a conference held on November 4–5, 2005 at the Woodrow Wilson Center, co-sponsored by the Department of Latin American and Latino Studies at the University of California, Santa Cruz.
 The conference brought together migrant leaders, scholars, and representatives of civic, labor, and religious organizations.
 Jonathan Fox, Gaspar Rivera-Salgado, and Xóchitl Bada organized this conference, with support from Andrew Selee and Kate Brick at the Wilson Center.

 Additional Research Papers

-These papers complement the investigations in the "Context Matters" and "Invisible No More" series.
+These papers complement the investigations in the "Context Matters" and "Invisible No More" series